System Design Space

 Virtualization matters because a virtual machine is not just 'another OS instance,' but a tool for isolation, multi-tenancy, and operational risk management.

-In practice, the chapter helps you choose an isolation level and understand the price of the hypervisor: its impact on density, security, noisy neighbors, and latency-sensitive workloads.
+In practice, the chapter helps you choose an isolation level and understand the price of the hypervisor: its effect on density, security, noisy-neighbor risk, and latency-sensitive workloads.

-In interviews and design discussions, it gives you a clear frame for comparing VMs, bare metal, and containers through consequences rather than slogans.
+In interviews and design discussions, it gives you a clear frame for comparing VMs, dedicated servers, and containers through consequences rather than slogans.

 Practical value of this chapter